 As additional compensation to the underwriters, upon consummation of this offering, we will issue to the underwriters or their designees warrants to purchase an aggregate number of shares of our common stock equal to 5.0% of the number of shares of common stock issued in this offering, at an exercise price per share equal to 125% of the initial public offering price, or the "Underwriters' Warrants."
-The Underwriters' Warrants and the underlying shares of common stock will not be exercised, sold, transferred, assigned, or hypothecated or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the Underwriters' Warrants by any person for a period of 180 days from the effective date of the registration statement for this offering in accordance with FINRA Rule 5110.
+The Underwriters' Warrants and the shares of common stock underlying the Underwriters' Warrants have been deemed compensation by FINRA and are, therefore, subject to a 180-day lock-up pursuant to FINRA Rule 5110(g)(1).
+The Representative or permitted assignees under such rule may not sell, transfer, assign, pledge, or hypothecate the Underwriters' Warrants or the securities underlying the Underwriters' Warrants, nor will the Representative engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Underwriters' Warrants or the underlying shares of common stock for a period of 180 days from the effective date of the registration statement.
+Additionally, the Underwriters' Warrants may not be sold, transferred, assigned, pledged, or hypothecated for a 180-day period following the effective date of the registration statement, except to any underwriter and selected dealer participating in the offering and their bona fide officers or partners.
 The Underwriters' Warrants will expire on the fifth anniversary of the effective date of the registration statement for this offering.
 In addition, we have granted the underwriters a one-time demand registration right and unlimited "piggyback" registration rights with respect to the underlying shares.
 The piggyback registration right will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).